 The sooner the man comes to grips with the issues in his life that he feels the desire to change, the sooner he can move from crisis to resolution.

 Thomas’s marriage was in crisis, yes.
-However it was difficult for both of them to realize that Thomas really needed to painfully reflect not only on was not his marriage, but his entire life’s goals.
+However it was difficult for both of them to realize that Thomas really needed to painfully reflect not only on his marriage, but also on his entire life’s goals.
 Reappraising one’s life is tough at any stage, but Thomas now had to do that with an angry wife and facing the potential of separation or divorce.

 But for many couples like this, we needed to sort out “dreams” from “realities,” and allow Thomas to articulate what he actually needed, from the fantasy of what he thought he wanted.

-After that, he has to heal and repair the damage done to his marriage, that came from his actions.
+After that, he has to heal and repair the damage done to his marriage, as a result of his actions.

 It is sometimes tempting for a man in a midlife crisis to consider divorce…or at least the most positive aspects.